-Matthew has a long standing interest in matters of leadership and policy, from both theoretical and empirical standpoints.
-His PhD was completed at the Australian National University in 2012, with his thesis concentrating on a theoretical and empirical development of the leadership cycle theories of Stephen Skowronek.
-Subsequent work and publications have focused on leadership in political parties and in policy processes, as well as leadership capacity building in a range of contexts, particularly policy-making.
+Dr Matthew Laing is a political scientist specializing in issues of leadership and policy.
+He is a lecturer in political leadership with a particular background in United States politics, political leadership, and policy-making in democratic systems.
+His work and publications have focused on leadership in political parties and in policy processes, as well as leadership capacity building in a range of contexts, particularly policy-making.

-Key Areas of Interest: Leadership, Public Policy, Comparative Politics, United States Politics
+Key Areas of Interest: Western democracies, Leadership, Public Policy, Comparative Politics, United States Politics

 To learn more about the kinds of research coming from the Faculty of Arts please visit: http://artsonline.monash.edu.au/research/